 Satan's tricks are always the same, God Almighty has warned us that the devil will entice us with lies and illusions.
 In the case of Adam, the devil tricked him into believing that the fruit of the forbidden tree is better than the others saying:

-"O Adam let me show you the tree of eternity and unending kingship" 20:120
+"O Adam, shall I lead you to the tree of immortality and unending kingship?"
+20:120

 Similarly, in the case of ablution the devil has enticed the millions into believing that there is a better way than the one prescribed by God!
 To make it more convincing, he has tricked us into believing that the Prophet followed the "improved ablution"!
 In reality the Prophet is innocent of all these fabricated lies ascribed to him.
 There is no doubt whatsoever that the Prophet must have followed God's commands in the Quran by the letter without altering them.

 If cleanliness was the issue exploited by Satan to instill his poison, we find that God has given us sufficient indications in the Quran to confirm that ablution is merely a test of obedience and not a matter of cleanliness, they are: